o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/_index.md

 weight: 200
 ---

 The Script Canvas editor provides a visual scripting environment for creating graphs and reusable script functions.
-In the following topics, learn more about each menu option and editor tool, as well as valuable keyboard and mouse shortcuts to increase your productivity.
+In the following topics, learn more about each menu option and editor tool, and also valuable keyboard and mouse shortcuts to increase your productivity.

 | Topics | Description |
 | --- | --- |